-The other most powerful tool in your memory arsenal is repetition.
-You use repetition by using the 'look, cover, write, check method which means you look at the information, cover it up, try and write as much as you can remember and then check to see how much you got.

-You could also turn your footnotes into a catchy tune, or just say them out loud a bunch of times.
-It's also helpful to test yourself or get someone else to test you; either way, eventually it will stick.
-Write your notes repeatedly, turn your footnotes into a catchy tune, or just say them out loud a bunch of times.
+The other most powerful tool in your memory arsenal is repetition, (this is how information moves from short to long term memory)!
+You could do this by using the 'look, cover, write, check method which means you look at the information, cover it up, try and write as much as you can remeber and then check to see how much you got!
+You could also turn your footnotes into a catchy tune, or just saythem out loud a bunch of times.
+It's also helpful to test yourself or get someone else to test you; either way, eventually it will stick!
+Write your notes over and over again, turn your footnotes into a catchy tune, or just say them out loud a bunch of times.